What goes in my food and yard waste cart?

-Food & yard waste collection is included with your residential garbage subscription for a low monthly fee.
-Food & yard waste is collected every-other-week on the same day as your garbage collection.
-To sign up for service, submit a Modify Service Form or call Recology CleanScapes at 425.413.1555.
+Food & yard waste collection is included with your residential garbage subscription at no additional cost!
+Food & yard waste is collected every other week on the same day as your garbage collection.
+To sign up for service, submit a Modify Service Form or call Recology CleanScapes at 206.767.1166.

 Put these types of materials in your food and yard waste cart:

 |DO NOT place these items in your food and yard waste cart:|

 - King County Yard Waste Tips on keeping containers clean, collecting food scraps in the kitchen and information about the financial and environmental benefits of composting.

 King County Backyard Food Composting Guide on composting food and yard waste in your own backyard.

 - Where to buy compostable bags.